 We dined with many new friends, did some sightseeing, and were drenched down to our socks for most of the weekend.

 Friday morning, the day of the encephalitis dinner and the play, I obsessively read everything I could about Suzie and "Prima Facie."
-From reading, I learned that Suzie and I have a lot in common (raised Catholic, first in our families to go to law school, passion for social justice and trial work, and we both left the law to pursue our writing [obviously she's on a much higher level, but ...]).
+From reading, I learned that Suzie and I have a lot in common (raised Catholic, first in our families to go to law school [she went at home in Australia], passion for social justice and trial work, and we both left the law to pursue our writing [obviously she's on a much higher level and left Australia to write in London, but ...]).
 In person, I learned that I adored her.
 She was the most brilliant, kind, unassuming, and generous woman.

 And Dr. Ava, well ... she's just as wonderful in the flesh as I knew her to be online.
 I've been her biggest fan for years now and I don't see that changing anytime soon.
 With her at the helm, the Encephalitis Society will continue to be the global leader in all things encephalitis.